canonical/aar-operator/README.md

 There are two types of consumers that can connect to AAR:
 - **Client/Pull Only**: A Read-Only Client which can only pull from the registry
-- **Publisher/Push & Pull**: A Read-Write Client which can publish applications to the registry as well
+- **Publisher/Push & Pull**: A Read-Write Client which can pull as well as publish applications to the registry

+For more information on how to configure the AAR and [its clients](https://anbox-cloud.io/docs/exp/aar), visit the official documentation at https://anbox-cloud.io/docs/installation/installation-application-registry

 ## Usage